How to Help Toddlers Be More Independent on the Toilet

 1. Today: This book is a favorite of ours, and one that will be in rotation for years.
 Each beautifully illustrated page prompts your child to choose what they would do.
 My kids love getting to choose what clothes they'd where, which outing they'd do, and how they'd get there.
 It's just about the sweetest version of choose-your-own-adventure since the drawings are so fun.

-2. Very First Book of Things to Spot Out and About: Here's an interactive book that challenges your child to find things in pictures of very ordinary outings (like going to the market).
-There's also one about things to spot at home.
+2. Very First Book of Things to Spot: Here's an interactive book that challenges your child to find things in pictures of very ordinary outings (like going to the market).

 3. I Can Do It Myself: If you've been on my blog before, you've probably heard me praise this book.
 I truly think it's one of the best out there for young toddlers moving into that stage of I Can Do It Myself.

 4. All You Need to Know Before You Start School: This book talks through the little details, including getting the bag ready for preschool, and what it will look like when your toddler needs to pee during recess.

 5. Everyone Poops: Of the poop books out there, I like how this shows you how pants are down or the child is bare-bummed..this is what it looks like to sit on the potty.

 6. I Know A Lot and Now I Am Big: Two more books all about empowering toddlers and their independence, noting the small but meaningful things they know and can do...now that they're so big.

 7. The Montessori Toddler: This book's for you if you're looking to bring the Montessori spirit of supporting your child's inner drive to do things themselves, which practical advice on how to set up your home and think on toddler behavior.